JohnScience/rust-hackathon-2024-01-27/README.md

 ### Other problems

 [Algora.io](https://console.algora.io/) is a website for **paid** open-source contributions.
-It has a lot of problems that you can try to solve with Rust.
+It has a lot of problems that you can try to solve with Rust and for which you can claim bounties.

 Notably, we have a privilege to have requests from companies like [Tailcall](https://github.com/tailcallhq/tailcall) and [Synnada](https://www.synnada.ai/) (who want contributions to <https://github.com/apache/arrow-datafusion>).